-After randomization, the patient will be dispensed a single dose of the double-blind study medication that will be taken at the time a migraine attack reaches moderate or severe pain intensity (described below) on the numeric rating scale (NRS) as indicated in the electronic diary (eDiary).
-The patient will be instructed to take their study medication, as an outpatient, when (if) they have a migraine headache which reaches moderate or severe pain intensity and only after they have identified their most bothersome migraine-associated symptom (phonophobia, photophobia or nausea).
-The patient will complete an eDiary for up to forty-eight hours after taking study medication.
-The patient will telephone the study center immediately if a severe or serious adverse event occurs.
-Patients will record efficacy data in their eDiary.
+After randomization, the subject will be dispensed a single dose of the double-blind study medication that will be taken at the time a migraine attack reaches moderate or severe pain intensity (described below) on the numeric rating scale (NRS) as indicated in the electronic diary (eDiary).
+The subject will be instructed to take their study medication, as an outpatient, when (if) they have a migraine headache which reaches moderate or severe pain intensity and only after they have identified their most bothersome migraine-associated symptom (phonophobia, photophobia or nausea) in the eDiary.
+The subject will complete an eDiary for forty-eight hours after taking study medication.
+The subject will telephone the study center immediately if a severe or serious adverse event occurs.

+Subjects will record efficacy data in their eDiary.
 This includes the following: onset time of headache, intensity of the headache prior to and at time of taking study medication.
-The patient should record all headache intensity leading up to dosing, but should not dose with study medication until the headache reaches moderate or severe pain intensity.
+Subject should not dose with study medication until headache reaches moderate to severe intensity.
 Headache severity will be recorded using a four-point numeric rating scale (no pain, mild pain, moderate pain, severe pain) at the onset of the migraine and after dosing at time points of 15, 30, 45, 60, and 90 minutes and 2, 3, 4, 6, 8, 24 and 48 hours.
 The presence or absence of associated symptoms (nausea, photophobia, phonophobia) and ratings of functional disability (four-point scale: normal, mildly impaired, severely impaired, requires bedrest) will be recorded at the same time points as the headache severity ratings.
-Patients will also complete the migraine-specific quality-of-life questionnaire and preference of medication (PoM) scale 24 hours after dosing.
-Patients who experience reduction of headache pain to a mild intensity or pain free intensity level will be considered to have achieved pain relief.
-The patient who does not experience relief of their migraine headache at the end of two hours after dosing with study medication (and after the two hour assessments have been completed on the eDiary) will be permitted to use the following rescue medication: aspirin, ibuprofen, acetaminophen (up to 1000 mgs/day) naproxen (or any other type of nonsteroidal anti-inflammatory (NSAID)), antiemetics (e.g., metoclopramide or promethazine), or baclofen.
+Subjects will also complete the migraine-specific quality-of-life questionnaire and preference of medication (PoM) scale 24 hours after dosing.
+Subjects who experience reduction of headache pain to a mild intensity or pain free intensity level will be considered to have achieved pain relief.
+The subject who does not experience relief of their migraine headache at the end of two hours after dosing with study medication (and after the two hour assessments have been completed on the eDiary) will be permitted to use the following rescue medication: aspirin, ibuprofen, acetaminophen up to 1000mg/day (this includes Excedrin Migraine) naprosyn (or any other type of non- steroidal anti-inflammatory (NSAID)), antiemetics (e.g., metoclopramide or promethazine), or baclofen.
 These are the only medications allowed for rescue treatment after 2 hours post dose of study medication.
-If at the end of 48-hours after dosing with study medication (but before the End of Treatment Visit) patients are in need of migraine relief, they may take their prescribed standard of care medications, including triptans if not contraindicated, provided all of the assessments have been completed on the eDiary.
+If at the end of 48-hours after dosing with study medication (but before the End of Treatment Visit) subjects are in need of migraine relief, they may take their prescribed standard of care medications, including triptans if not contraindicated, provided all of the assessments have been completed on the eDiary.
 Exclusionary rescue medication such as opioids, ergotamines, butalbital compounds, and muscle relaxants (except baclofen as a rescue medication, see above) are not allowed on this study.
-Similarly, if the migraine is relieved by study medication at 2 hours after dosing but then recurs to a moderate or severe intensity level between two and forty-eight hours, the patient will be permitted to take the same rescue therapy as outlined above.
-In all circumstances, the patient will always continue to complete his or her eDiary for up to forty-eight hours after consuming the study medication.
+Similarly, if the migraine is relieved by study medication at 2 hours after dosing but then recurs to a moderate or severe intensity level between two and forty-eight hours, the subject will be permitted to take the same rescue therapy as outlined above.
+In all circumstances, the subject will always continue to complete his or her eDiary for up to forty-eight hours after consuming the study medication.
+During the 45 days the subject is participating in the study, if the subject has a nonqualifying migraine (mild migraine) or a migraine that they do not treat with study medication, the subject is permitted to use only the following medications: aspirin, ibuprofen, naprosyn (or any other type of non- steroidal anti-inflammatory (NSAID)), antiemetics (e.g., metoclopramide or promethazine), or baclofen.